-Statutory Policy - Date implemented: April 2016 Ratified at FGB Meeting 16th March 2017
+Statutory Policy - Date implemented: April 2016 To be Ratified at FGB Meeting 16th March 2017 To be reviewed: March 2018

-- The school community regularly celebrates and worships together. - We promote the school's 'Golden Rules' and 'British Values' alongside our Christian beliefs as a foundation for Christian living. - We give opportunities to discuss issues relating to spiritual and personal growth in Circle Time/PSHE. - Resources are available in the R.E. resource area, classroom prayer tables areas and through the 'Come and See' programme. - Each classroom has a religious area with prayers and religious artefacts clearly visible. - Spiritual development is promoted and monitored by the SLT, the R.E.
+- We give opportunities to discuss issues relating to spiritual and personal growth in Circle Time/PSHE. - Resources are available in the R.E. resource area, classroom prayer tables areas and through the 'Come and See' programme. - Each classroom has a religious area with prayers and religious artefacts clearly visible. - Spiritual development is promoted and monitored by the SLT, the R.E.
 Leader and School Chaplaincy.
 All members of staff are responsible for the spiritual development of the pupils in the school and are considered to be members of the chaplaincy team. - The school community recognises we are all at different places in our faith journey and we should respect each other with discernment and tolerance without being negative or judgemental about a person's actual situation. - We recognise that the parents and other family members have a much greater influence on the life of the child than anyone else.
 Parents/other family members are welcomed into the school at all times and especially for celebrations and acts of collective worship.